 Employees do not want to show up to work each day only to feel stressed out, unappreciated, and as if their place within the organization does not matter.

-That’s why severe micromanagement issues at any level of an organization can negatively impact turnover.
-Employees will inevitably leave the company for a position elsewhere where they feel valued and free to be creative.
+That's why severe micromanagement issues at any level of an organization can negatively impact the turnover rate.
+Employees will inevitably leave the company for a position elsewhere where they feel valued and free to be creative and have more honest communication.